 First of all, every meal offered during the conference was delicious.
-Breakfasts were filled with bacon, eggs, sausage, and all the best breakfast goodies.
+Breakfasts filled with bacon, eggs, sausage, and all the best breakfast goodies.
 One was at Loews Royal Pacific Resort and the other was at Jimmy Buffet’s Margaritaville.
 Both were excellent!
-Lunch sponsored by Royal Caribbean was some of the best food I’ve had at a conference, but hey, I completely love the flavors of the Caribbean.
-Oh my gosh, the all natural Roasted Mojo Pork with Sweet Plantains was mouth watering.
-I wanted to pile a huge mound of it on my plate, and then put another pile on top of that first pile.
+Royal Caribbean’s sponsor lunch provided some of the best food I’ve had at a conference, but hey, I completely love the flavors of the Caribbean.
+Oh my gosh, the all natural Roasted Mojo Pork with Sweet Plantains: mouth watering.
+I piled a huge mound of it on my plate, and could’ve put another pile on top of my first pile.

 Is it wrong to want to pile my plate with pork at our @royalcaribbean lunch? #familyforward #loewsroyalpacific #travelforreal A photo posted by Staci (@novsunflower) on

-Our first dinner was a buffet at Universal Studios, and I just sat myself down with burgers from the slider station and nachos from the nacho bar.
+Our first dinner was a buffet at Universal Studios, and I sat myself down with burgers from the slider station, as well as nachos from the nacho bar.
 The guacamole was insanely delicious, and if I could have taken a bath in that with some sour cream, I would have.
 I was in heaven.
 HEAVEN.
 I even took the guacamole and put it on top of my mini sliders.
 Yes, it was that delicious.
 Plus, Little Miss got to pose with one of the best Marilyn Monroe impersonators I’ve ever seen!

 Sweets aren’t my thing, so even though the dessert parties were fantastic, I let the kids and hubby enjoy those.
 I stuck to the savory goodies.
 Probably the best meal during the entire conference was at The Cowfish for The Boy, and me.
 The hubby and Little Miss went to VIVO Italian Restaurant, and said it was fantastic.
 I’ll take their word for the food at VIVO Italian Restaurant, but since my husband is super picky when it comes to Lasagna, I would imagine the layers of ricotta, mozzarella, Bolognese and marinara, were to his ultimate liking.
 Little Miss had spaghetti and meatballs, and loved it.

 Now, you can’t head to any kind of amusement park, that offers character meals, and not book a character meal.
 Especially if the character meals include a visit with a Minion!
 Our Saturday evening was going to be free, so we chose to book a character dinner at The Kitchen at the Hard Rock Hotel.
-Little Miss got all prettied up, in her pretty dress, and we took the water taxi over to CityWalk, then hopped onto the water taxi from there, over to Hard Rock Hotel.
+Once Little Miss “prettied up,” in her pretty dress, the water taxi to CityWalk, then another water taxi from CityWalk over to Hard Rock Hotel.

 What I loved about The Kitchen at the Hard Rock Hotel: the food was fantastic, and again, an excellent burger with killer fries.
 What I didn’t love about The Kitchen: it doesn’t have a great character dining experience.
 When we go again, I’ll stick with a breakfast with the characters, because those had the most characters visit throughout the morning.
 We saw them through the windows when we walked by the restaurant at the hotel we stayed in.
 Total bummer, however the kids totally loved Scooby and the one Minion they got to meet, and have autographs from!

 I will say the selection of food from The Kitchen is much friendlier for pickier eaters, as it has more American foods.
 Kids can get the same kid menu at every restaurant in each hotel.
 It’s just a standard menu for kids, no matter which hotel’s restaurant your family eats at.
-My hubby wasn’t in love with the food offered at dinner time at the restaurant from our host hotel, so that’s the reason for our decision to head to The Kitchen.
+Mr. Sunflower didn’t love the food offered at dinner time at the host hotel’s restaurant, so we chose to check out The Kitchen.
 It worked for us, and the kids loved the fries at The Kitchen.
 We also had a great server at The Kitchen.

 You’ll see a running theme when it comes to my meal of choice: burgers.
 I’d eat them all day, every day, if I could.
-On our first night, of course, a burger was eaten for dinner!
+On our first night, of course, a burger for dinner is a must!
 Pat O’Briens has great burgers and fries, plus a great chance to listen and sing along to dueling piano players!
 Excellent.
 Great food, great service, and amazing entertainment.
-What I thought was funny about the server, it was like she just “knew” by looking at me that I’d like to know “You can always ask for your drink to be put in a cup to go, even alcoholic ones, here at CityWalk.”
+Our server knew by looking at me, I’d like to know “You can ask for your drink to-go, even alcoholic ones, here at CityWalk.”